 The unidirectional bezel is fitted with ceramic bezel insert.
 This is quite a notable change since previous models have aluminum ones.
 However, you’ll be happy to know that the new ceramic bezel makes it more scratch-resistant.
 I also like the ceramic because it gives off a nice glow under certain lighting conditions.
 The bezel also has engravings which provide a nice texture and depth.

 The Submariner comes in the instantly recognizable black dial.
 The indices are larger and are fitted with Chromalight (so it glows in the dark).
-The markers are outlined with 18K white gold frame.
+The markers are outlined with an 18K white gold frame.
 Overall, the dial looks very crisp and legible which is never a bad thing if you use this bad boy for diving purposes.
 As far as looks go, this watch is about as classic as it gets.

 Construction and Wearability

-The Submariner is water resistant up to 300 meters (1,000 feet).
+The Submariner is water-resistant up to 300 meters (1,000 feet).
 The middle case is made from 904L corrosive resistant steel which is also used in other industries like high technology and aerospace.
 The 904L steel is also highly polishable so it retains its beauty even after many years of usage.
 The winding crown is fitted with the proprietary TRIPLOCK triple waterproofness system.
 The crown is protected by the crown guard that brings the middle case altogether.

 The watch is fitted with the familiar solid-link OYSTER bracelet which is also crafted from 904L steel.
 The clasp features the proprietary Folding Oysterlock safety clasp with Rolex Glidelock extension system.
-This enables you to adjust the watch by 2mm increments up to 20mm to achieve the best fit and comfort.
+This enables you to adjust the watch in 2mm increments up to 20mm to achieve the best fit and comfort.
 Personally, the Submariner is just a timepiece that I could wear at all times without needing to take it off.

 For the timekeeping features, the Submariner doesn’t offer much but more than makes up for reliable and accurate timekeeping.
 The Submariner is powered by 3135 caliber, a self-winding movement for the timekeeping features and allows -2/+2 sec/day accuracy.
 Like the Yacht-Master, the Submariner 114060 has the Superlative Chronometer certification (COSC + Rolex certification after casing).
 All of these components make for a robust and reliable timepiece.